Adrian Bodmer: Career

 He made his ATP Tour main draw debut at the 2018 Swiss Open where he, alongside compatriot Jakub Paul, was given a wildcard entry into the doubles draw.
 A fortunate draw saw them matched up again another Swiss-paired wildcard entry in Marc-Andrea Hüsler and Luca Margaroli in the first round, and they took advantage of the opportunity by defeating them in straight sets 6–4, 6–4.
-They were defeated in the second round by top seeded Dutch duo Robin Haase and Matwe Middelkoop in straight sets 4–6, 2–6.
+They were defeated in the second round by top seeded Dutch duo Robin Haase and Matwé Middelkoop in straight sets 4–6, 2–6.